bigchaindb/BEPs/16/README.md

 # Deprecation Warning

 The following process was followed when BigchainDB GmbH (the company) led the development of BigchainDB software.
-At some point, BigchainDB GmbH will no longer have that role, so BEP-16 is deprecated.
+BigchainDB GmbH no longer has that role, so BEP-16 is deprecated.

+BEP-16 was replaced by [BEP-24](../24).

 # Abstract